Metabyte2710/RGB/NZXT-Hue-Plus.md

 The NZXT Hue+ is an LED strip controller for PC case lighting.
 It connects to the motherboard using USB.
 It enumerates a USB serial interface with VID 04D8, PID 00DF (Microchip MCP2200).
 The commands are sent to the corresponding serial port.

+Most of the information on this page was gathered from https://github.com/kusti8/hue-plus.
+Thanks to Gustav Hansen (kusti8) for reverse engineering the Hue+.

 # Main Packet Structure - 125 Bytes

 | Byte index | Function   | Description                         |